prakharmrsl/easypcceo.github.io/pages/crypto-mining/litecoin-hardware/litecoin-hardware.md

 If you are interested in mining Litecoin, the best Litecoin mining hardware [ASIC](https://en.wikipedia.org/wiki/Application-specific_integrated_circuit){:target="_blank"} is probably the [Antminer L3+](http://rover.ebay.com/rover/1/711-53200-19255-0/1?icep_ff3=10&pub=5575177097&toolid=10001&campid=5338114640&customid=&icep_uq=antminer+l3%2B+litecoin&icep_sellerId=&icep_ex_kw=&icep_sortBy=12&icep_catId=&icep_minPrice=&icep_maxPrice=&ipn=psmain&icep_vectorid=229466&kwid=902099&mtid=824&kw=lg){:target="_blank"}

 This miner is the fastest Litecoin mining ASIC on the market today.
-It can mine at a speed of 504 MH/s with a max power consumption of 800 W.
+It can mine at a speed of **504 MH/s** with a max power consumption of **800 W**.

 As we have seen with other popular cryptocurrencies such as [Ethereum](/crypto-mining/ethereum-hardware/), [Monero](/crypto-mining/monero-hardware/), [Dash](/crypto-mining/dash-hardware/), [Zcash](/crypto-mining/zcash-hardware/), and [Bitcoin](/crypto-mining/bitcoin-hardware), mining profitability is always directly related with these factors.